the-red-feather/thesis/assessments/P2/P2-prototype.md

 <br>--- *Uncertainty*
 <!-- ( WebAssembly is not all sunshine and rainbows ) -->
 Many aspects of WebAssembly remain, however, uncertain.
 The performance gain over compiling to javascript, or native development of javascript, are highly application dependent (SOURCE: NOT SO FAST).
 The performance lost by using a 'virtual binary' like wasm over a native binary optimized specifically for certain hardware is also application dependent (SOURCE: NOT SO FAST).
 Lastly, since WebAssembly is very bare-bones and does not make many assumptions about its host environment, it is unclear how 'usable' wasm is in practice.
 Many tools around it exist to make working with wasm easier (wasm-pack & emscriptem), but it remains unsure what practical troubles could arise when using WebAssembly for certain applications.

-<br>--- *Relevance*
+<br>--- *Problem statement*
 <!-- ( Bring it back to geomatics) -->

+[DIAGRAM: PROBLEM STATEMENT]

 It is unclear what WebAssembly exactly means for the geospatial community.
-The potential of improving the FAIR qualities of geoprocessing software seems very promising:
+It could potentially fix many problems:
 - What if the exact same code could be used client-side and server-side?
 - What if all C++ based libraries such as CGAL could be accessed from a browser, without needing to be installed?
 - What if processes which were previously hard to chain together could suddenly work together perfectly?

 At the same time, we do not know if these advantages mean anything if it turns out that wasm is too difficult to use in practice, or just not performant enough to be a viable alternative to native geoprocessing tools.
 Websites with many wasm files could take too long to load, or accessing certain old C++ libraries on the web might not yield any real benefits for end-users.

 The potential benefits of WebAssembly, together with the many uncertainties, make research into utilizing wasm a crucial endeavour for the geospatial community.
 Both the technical capabilities of wasm for geomatics purposes need to be researched, as well as the capabilities in practical utilization.